Mazyod/PhoenixSharp/README.md

 ## PhoenixJS

-After porting the PhoenixJs library almost line-by-line to C#, it didn't prove to be a good fit for this statically typed language.
-JavaScript is chaotic, you can spin off timers quite liberally, and you can simply retry stuff till it works.
-Not in C#.

-In C#, we would like very predictable and controlled behavior.
+In C#, we would like to have very predictable and controlled behavior.
 We want to control which threads the library uses, and how it delivers its callbacks.
 We also want to control the reconnect/rety logic on our end, in order to properly determine the application state.

 With that being said, here are the main deviations this library has from the PhoenixJS library:

-+ Ability to control channel rejoin
++ Ability to control socket reconnect / channel rejoin
 + Pluggable "Delayed Executor", useful for Unity developers

 ## Tests